 The SnowRoads Scenic Route is a 90 mile journey linking Blairgowrie with Grantown-on-Spey via Braemar and Tomintoul.
 It's not a new route - being used in the past by the military and as a smuggling route for whisky!

 The route forms the highest public road in Britain and is regularly used by classic car and motorbike enthusiasts, and increasingly by road cyclists.
 It offers a quiet alternative to the A9, traversing the eastern Cairngorms through remote, wild and breathtaking landscapes.
 It also links three of Scotland’s ski areas: Glenshee, the Lecht and CairnGorm Mountain.

-The Snow Road is only 90 miles long so can be completed in a day, but we would recommend taking time to experience it over a long weekend, staying in some great youth hostels along the way!
+The route is only 90 miles long and can be completed in a day, but we would recommend taking your time.
+Experience it over a long weekend and stay in some great youth hostels along the way!